sg-iitg/Quick-Connect-WebApp/README.md

 ## Usage
 ### Homepage

-Two types of users can join a video call, the host or the invities:
+Two types of users can join a video call, the host or the invitiees:
 * The host has to simply add their username and start a meeting.
 This will take him to a new room with a unique roomId using which he can invite other people to the meeting.

   ![](/window_snippets/start-meet.png)

-* Invities are required to add their username and the roomId of the particular meeting they wish to join.
+* Invitiees are required to add their username and the roomId of the particular meeting they wish to join.

   ![](/window_snippets/join-room.png)